italiancode/VybeWhale-Bot/README.md

 ## 🏆 Project Summary

 VybeWhale bot delivers real-time Solana token analytics and whale insights directly in Telegram chats.
-The bot features a robust token analyzer with comprehensive market data and a standout whale analysis system that combines top holder data with transfer monitoring to provide risk assessment.
+The bot features a robust token analyzer with comprehensive market data and a standout whale watch system that combines top holder data with activity monitoring to provide risk assessment.

 Technical innovations include API optimization that dynamically adjusts request parameters based on token volume, multi-level fallback systems that ensure users always get value even when facing API limitations, and seamless integration with Vybe Network's web interface for deeper analysis.